DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         # Edit the main entrypoint terraform configuration file
         gedit ~/deploy_ws/src/operations/deploy/azurebooks/subt/main.tf

+    - Change all the variables that have the comment: `# !! -- PLEASE CHANGE THE ... -- !!` to your preference:

-    - Change `terraform:key` to include your azure username
+        - Change `terraform:key` to include your azure username.

-    - Change `resource_name_prefix` to your preference
+        - Change `resource_name_prefix` to include your azure username.

-    - Change `tag_name_prefix` to your preference
+        - Change `tag_name_prefix` to include your azure username.

+        - Change `vpn_ca_cert`  to the output found in the terminal in the previous *Setup the VPN Connection certificates* step.

-    - Change `*_vm_instance` to the type of VM instance to create (defaults are already setup)
+        - Change `*_vm_instance` to the type of VM instance to create (default values are already set).

+        - Change `*_disk_size` to the disk size for each VM type (default values are already set).

+        - Change `*_create_vm` to enable creating that VM (default values are already set).
+Feel free to create whichever VMs you need.

-    - Change `basestation_enable_gpu` to enable creating a basestation GPU VM.
+        - Change `basestation_enable_gpu` to true if creating a basestation VM with a GPU *(otherwise leave as false)*.

-    - Change `vpn_ca_cert`  to the output seen in the terminal in the previous *Setup the VPN Connection certificates* step.

-        - if you do not want to setup vpn, you can leave this variable with the default contents.

     - Do not change `vm_pub_ssh_key`.
 Use the default path that is already setup terraform `main.tf`.

-Please make sure this key exists on your localhost.
+        - Please make sure this key exists on your localhost.
 This is the ssh key used to access the Azure VMs.

-        - default ssh key path: `/home/<USER-NAME>/.ssh/azure_vpn`
+        - Default ssh key path: `/home/<USER-NAME>/.ssh/azure_vpn`

-- Dry-run the terraform deployment
+- **Dry-run the terraform deployment**

         # Shows the user the azure deployment
         terraform plan

-    - **Errors:** if you see `"Error: Initialization required.
+    - Errors: if you see `"Error: Initialization required.
 Please see the error message above."`, please do `terraform init` again.

-- Apply the terraform infrastructure setup to Azure
+- **Apply the terraform infrastructure setup to Azure**

         # will create all the resources on azure
         terraform apply

+    - **Errors:** if you see `OperationNotAllowed ... quota limits`, **please notify the maintainer to increase quota limits**.

+- **Verify your VMs are created**

+    - Go to the Azure Portal Website

+    - Or, run the command below, with `resource_name_prefix` as set previously in `subt/main.tf`:

+            az vm list-ip-addresses -g SubT -o table | grep [resource_name_prefix]

+- **Download the VPN Client**

+        # go to a ssh folder to contain your vpn keys
+        cd ~/.ssh/azure/vpn

+        # Get the vpn client, this will output a https link, please remember it!
+        #   - the 'vnet gateway name' is: [resource_name_prefix]-vnet-gateway
+        #   - where the 'resource_name_prefix' was set in the 'subt/main.tf' in the previous steps
+        #   - an example would be: USERNAME-example-vnet-gateway
+        az network vnet-gateway vpn-client generate --name [vnet gateway name] --processor-architecture x86 --resource-group SubT

+        # download the client (without brackets)
+        # - the wget command should take only a few seconds to download.
+        # - if the wget command does not work or takes too long, put the https link (from the previous step) in your browser and download it to '~/.ssh/azure/vpn' location
+        wget --directory-prefix=. [https path from previous command WITHOUT QUOTES ]

+        # unzip the vpn client package
+        #   - its okay to ignore the warnings '1 archive had warnings but no fatal errors.'
+        unzip -j -d client-download [downloaded.zip]

+        # == Connect to the VPN ==

+        # Get the VPN server DNS, copy the name between '<VpnServer>' tags
+        cd client-download
+        grep -rni VpnServer

+- **Setup Networking GUI Plugin**

+    - To setup the GUI, please follow the [instructions here](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert#install).

+    - Summary of above link (please use the link):

+        - Open the Network Manager Ubuntu GUI

+        - Add a new `VPN` connection, make sure it is the `IPsec/IKEv2 (strongswan)` connection

+        - Add the `[client]Cert.pem`, `[client]Key.pem` and the VPN server DNS name between `<VpnServer>` tags (from the previous step).

+        - Select `Request an inner IP address`

-- Complete the **VPN Connection** steps shown below (if you want VPN connection).
+        - Select the VPN connection

-    - Complete only the *vpn setup* steps that are not already done.
-If following the above steps, you can directly go to the **Download the VPN Client** step and continue from there.
+        - Select the folder icon at the end of the Certificate field, browse to the Generic folder, and select the VpnServerRoot file.

+- **Connect to your VM (over the VPN)**

+        # verify you can connect to the Azure VM
+        ping [ private IP ]

+        # ssh into your VM
+        ssh [username]@[private IP]

+    - if you have issues pinging the VMs, please check your VPN connection.
+    - if you have issues ssh into the VMs, please see the `Issues` title below.

-You should now have an example resources deployed on azure.
+You should now have resources deployed on Azure and be able to connect to them.

 - You can verify your setup by going on the [portal.azure.com](https://portal.azure.com/#home) website, navigate to the `SubT` resource group and finding your newly created resources.